How to Pack for a Backpacking Trip - A Packing List & Expert Advice

 Outdoor gear is notoriously expensive—walk into any outfitter and you can have hundreds of dollars in your cart in minutes.
 We don’t believe however, you need the latest and greatest gear to have a successful backpacking trip.
 That said, there are certain pieces of gear that are worth the investment to purchase new.

-Two of the biggest trip-ruiners are blisters and being unable to get dry:
+Two of the biggest trip-ruiners are blisters and being unable to get dry, so these are our major splurges.

 Footwear: There are very few things one should seriously consider purchasing new.
 Finding the right pair of hiking boots or trail runners is essential to an enjoyable trip.
 We suggest going to your local outdoor store and being fitted for multiple pairs of shoes.
 Sometimes it’s hard to not focus on the price, but if you’re going to splurge on one item, it’s footwear.